 The performance of an executive leadership team is the most important determinant of the success of an organization.
-I help executive teams ratchet up their potency by making sure they employ skillful human interactions in the service of getting audacious strategic stuff done.
-Along with real-time team performance coaching, I also facilitate important meetings and retreats, and design longer-term development processes that stimulate a team's higher performance and add to the satisfaction of individual executive members.
+Executive teams ratchet up their potency when they employ skillful human interactions in the service of getting audacious strategic stuff done.
+Along with real-time team performance coaching, Nancy facilitates important meetings and retreats and designs longer-term development processes to stimulate a team's higher performance.

 Clarifying and Sustaining Strategic Focus

-Leaders in the throes of change need to rise above the fray to regain broad perspectives and clear vision.
+Leaders in the throes of change must occasionally rise above the fray to regain broad perspectives and clear vision.
 To sustain organizational growth and health, an executive team needs to ruthlessly focus on its purpose, coordinate on current and future strategy, and periodically re-orient to keep the present on track with future plans.

 How well does your executive leadership team accomplish these tasks?

 Articulate a fulfilling and inspiring vision for the future